Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Experimental and Observational Constraints on Strangeness Enhancement

+The simulation framework developed here translates experimental observables into constraints on the strangeness enhancement scenario.
+This facilitates a quantitative assessment of the model's viability and determines the specific parameter configurations that can be constrained or excluded by upcoming data.

-To compare our calculated muon numbers $N_\mu^* (E_{\text{prim}})$ with the PAO observations, we scanned the parameter space to identify parameter values that reproduce the central value of the number of muons as well as its $\pm 1\sigma$ range.
-The solid line in Fig.~\ref{fig:param_space} indicates the combinations of $(\kappa, E_{\text{start}})$ (for a very low threshold $x_{\text{lab}}^{\text{thr}} = 10^{-12}$, chosen to effectively ignore the threshold cut) that yield the central value of the PAO muon count.
+First, using calculated muon numbers $N_\mu^* (E_{\text{prim}})$, we scanned the parameter space to identify parameter values that reproduce the central value of the number of muons, as well as its $\pm 1\sigma$ range.
+The solid line in Fig.~\ref{fig:param_space} indicates the combinations of $(\kappa, E_{\text{start}})$ (for a very low threshold $x_{\text{lab}}^{\text{thr}} = 10^{-12}$, chosen to effectively eliminate the threshold cut) that yield the central value of the PAO muon count.
 The grey-hatched region corresponds to the $\pm 1\sigma$ band around this measurement.
 This band includes extreme cases where $\zeta$ reaches 1 (all pions swapped with kaons) at or below $10^{10}$~GeV.
 The dash-dotted, dash–double-dotted, and dotted lines in Fig.~\ref{fig:param_space} indicate where $\zeta$ reaches 1.0, 0.5, and 0.3 at $10^{10}$~GeV, respectively.
-Although a value of $\zeta > 0.5$ at $10^{10}$~GeV is needed to match the central PAO value, values below 0.3 are sufficient to lie within the $1\sigma$ range.
+Although a value of $\zeta > 0.5$ at $10^{10}$~GeV is needed to match the central PAO value, values below 0.3 are sufficient to remain within the $1\sigma$ range.